-Isotropic magnets are formed by the same manufacturing process as Anisotropic magnets, except without electrical alignment.
-As a result the magnetic domains remain unaligned or random, and there is no preferred direction of magnetisation, allowing for magnetisation to be applied equally in any direction.
+Isotropic magnets are formed by the same manufacturing process as anisotropic magnets, save electrical alignment.
+As a result, the magnetic domains remain unaligned or random, and there is no preferred direction of magnetisation, allowing for magnetisation to be applied equally in any direction.

-This describes the flux path, external to the permanent magnet, being confined within a highly permeable material containing the magnetic circuit, e.g. a pot magnet.
+This describes the flux path, external to the permanent magnet, being confined within a highly permeable material containing the magnetic circuit, for example a pot magnet.

 Holding force or pull force represents the weight that has to be applied to seperate the magnet from a polished 10mm thick steel plate at room temperature.